(Last updated on January 9th, 2023)

 Overall, it’s a tie in this category as both ESET and Kaspersky are in the same league when it comes to malware protection.

-Overall, it can be said that neither Kaspersky nor ESET will slow down your system.
+Overall, we can say that both Kaspersky and ESET are lightweight and will not slow down your computer speed.

 It’s important for security programs to provide a good user interface.

 Kaspersky’s interface is neat and elegant, in colors of white and dark green.

 The default view has a lot of information and links, but everything is so well-organized that it doesn’t look crowded at all.
 The green banner at the top is where you’ll find your current protection status.

 Below the banner are six main modules, namely Scan, Database Update, SafeMoney, Privacy Protection, Parental Control, and Protection for all devices.
 Each module contains a set of related features and other options.